 WHAT ABOUT VELOCITY?

-The RMS velocity can be computed in the same manner; however, the breakpoint numbers need to be converted from acceleration-squared/Hz units to velocity-squared/Hz units, with appropriate unit conversion, if required.
+The RMS velocity can be computed the same as acceleration; however, the breakpoint numbers must be converted from units of acceleration-squared/Hz to velocity-squared/Hz with appropriate unit conversion if required.
 This conversion is performed with Equation (6), which defines the relationship between velocity and acceleration for a sine wave of a given frequency.

-As a result, the Equation for the lines connecting the breakpoints, in velocity density, becomes
+As a result, the equation in velocity density for the lines connecting the breakpoints becomes:

-This can be integrated from f1 to f2 to get the area under the velocity line.
+This can be integrated from f1 to f2 to equate the area under the velocity line.

 When slope = 1, we must use a natural log function.

-Then we can sum the areas as before to get the mean-square velocity, and take the square root to get an RMS velocity value for the random spectrum.
-Also, when using acceleration units in G’s, you also need to apply a conversion factor to get a suitable velocity unit.
-Common conversions are to convert G’s to inches/s2, or to m/s2.
+Then, we can sum the areas to calculate the mean-square velocity, and take the square root of the value to get RMS velocity for the random spectrum.
+When using acceleration unit G, we must also apply a conversion factor to get a suitable velocity unit.
+Common conversions are G to inches/s2 or m/s2.

 Using the previous example, the RMS velocity is computed as follows: